Hard Margin SVM Explained: Theory and Derivation

 \end{align}

-The Lagrangian function $L$ can be transformed into a $\alpha$-only function $\tilde{L}(\alpha_1, \dots, \alpha_n)$.
-Also, $\tilde{L}$ is an upward convex function with respect to $\alpha$ from its shape.
+the Lagrangian function $L$ can be transformed into a function $\tilde{L}(\alpha_1, \dots, \alpha_n)$ of only $\alpha$, as shown above.
+Also, from its form, it can be seen that $\tilde{L}$ is a concave function (convex upward) with respect to $\alpha$.

-From the above discussion, instead of the minimization problem of $\f{1}{2} \|\bm{w} \|^2$, the original solution $\hat{\bm{\alpha}}$ can be obtained by finding the optimal solution $\hat{\bm{\alpha}}$ from the maximization problem of $\tilde{L}(\bm{\alpha})$ (this discussion is called a dual problem).
+From the above discussion, instead of the minimization problem of $\f{1}{2} \|\bm{w} \|^2$, if we find the optimal solution $\hat{\bm{\alpha}}$ from the maximization problem of $\tilde{L}(\bm{\alpha})$, we can obtain the original solution $\hat{\bm{w}}$ (this discussion is called the dual problem).

 \begin{align*}